guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs/README.md

 # HAR-stacked-residual-bidir-LSTM

 The project is based on [this repository](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) which is presented as a tutorial.
 It consists of Human Activity Recognition (HAR) using stacked residual bidirectional-LSTM cells (RNN) with TensorFlow.

+It resembles to the architecture used in "[Google’s Neural Machine Translation System: Bridging the Gap between Human and Machine Translation](https://arxiv.org/pdf/1609.08144.pdf)" without an attention mechanism and with just the encoder part.
+In fact, we started coding while thinking about applying residual connections to LSTMs - and it is only afterwards that we saw that such a deep LSTM architecture was already being used.

 Here, we improve accuracy on the previously used dataset from 91% to 94% and we push the subject further by trying our architecture on another dataset.